What is a ‘community’?

 There is now widespread recognition that communities have a vital role in improving health and wellbeing.
 There are a number of (overlapping) reasons for this, including the following.

-- The communities we are born, live, work and socialise in have a significant influence on how healthy we are.
-Although estimates vary about how much influence, these factors have a much greater influence on our health than health care.
+- The communities people are born, live, work and socialise in have a significant influence on how healthy they are.
+Although estimates vary about how much influence, these factors have a much greater influence on health and wellbeing than health services.

-- For example, we know that for some communities social isolation is as bad for health as some common health behaviours, such as smoking.
-Strong communities are therefore good for health.
+- For example, we know that, under certain circumstances, social isolation and loneliness can be as bad for health as risk factors such as smoking.

 - There are many ‘assets’ within communities, such as skills and knowledge, that can be mobilised to promote health and wellbeing.

-- From a health care perspective, communities have great insight and intelligence on what is needed from health services, and on what works in improving health.
-Linked to this, directly engaging people from the most marginalised groups and those most likely to be affected by health inequalities is important in addressing these inequalities both through formal health services and other means.
+- From a health care perspective, communities have great insight and intelligence on what they need from health services, and on what works in improving health.
+Linked to this, directly engaging people from the most marginalised groups and those most likely to be affected by health inequalities is important in addressing these inequalities through both formal health services and other means.

-These approaches are related to, but distinct from, those that support the greater involvement of individuals as patients in health service design and decision-making, and from the commissioning and provision of formal community services.
-The focus of ‘communities and health’ is broader, about how people, bound by common experience or interests as set out above, improve or are helped to improve their health; and where the solutions to health problems are not solely about the provision of services in the community.
+The approaches to communities and health set out below are related to, but distinct from, those that support the greater involvement of individuals as patients in health service design and decision-making, and from the commissioning and provision of formal community health services.
+The focus of ‘communities and health’ is broader, and is about how people, bound by common experiences, characteristics or interests as set out above, improve or are helped to improve their health; and where the solutions to health problems are not solely about the provision of formal health and care services in the community.

 Recognition of the important link between communities and health has grown in recent years.
 This has been reflected in the growing importance and voice of community-focused organisations and partnerships and through national programmes and policy.